colejarczyk/doc/api/campaign.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

-    The data in the Content is an example value and depends on the [Cashback][PayTM] Requested PayTM cashback message after cashback reedem.
+    The data in the Content is an example value and depends on the [Cashback][PayTM] Requested PayTM cashback message after redeeming cashback.

 Example Response
 ^^^^^^^^^^^^^^^^^^